William Carlos Williams

 - Bollingen Prize (1952)

-After receiving an M.D. from the University of Pennsylvania in 1906 and after internship in New York and graduate study in pediatrics in Leipzig, he returned in 1910 to a lifetime of poetry and medical practice in his hometown.
+After receiving an M.D. from the University of Pennsylvania in 1906 and after internship in New York and graduate study in pediatrics in Leipzig, Germany, he returned in 1910 to a lifetime of poetry and medical practice in his hometown of Rutherford, New Jersey.

-In Paterson (5 vol., 1946–58), Williams expressed the idea of the city, which in its complexity also represents man in his complexity.
-The poem is based on the industrial city in New Jersey on the Passaic River and evokes a complex vision of America and modern man.
+In Paterson (5 volumes, 1946–58), Williams expressed the idea of the city, which in its complexity also represents man in his complexity.
+The poem is based on the industrial city in New Jersey on the Passaic River and evokes a complex vision of America and modern humanity.

-A prolific writer of prose, Williams in In the American Grain (1925) analyzed the American character and culture through essays on historical figures.
+A prolific writer of prose, Williams in the book In the American Grain (1925) analyzed the American character and culture through essays on historical figures such as Cotton Mather, Daniel Boone, and Abraham Lincoln.
 Three novels form a trilogy about a family—White Mule (1937), In the Money (1940), and The Build-Up (1952).
 Among his notable short stories are “Jean Beicke,” “A Face of Stone,” and “The Farmers’ Daughters.”
-His play A Dream of Love (published 1948) was produced in off-Broadway and academic theatres.
+His play A Dream of Love (published 1948) was produced in Off-Broadway and academic theaters.